 In approx. 2004 St. Matthew’s added a Nursery building onto the site, which allowed the already existing ‘St Matthew’s Toddler and Preschool’ to move into our school community, this was under the advice of Fr Paul Zielinski of Our Lady and St Cuthberts Church.
 The Nursery fit right in with our school and the partnership flourished for our children moving into reception.

-After receiving the extension of the Nursery, St. Matthew’s received numerous other extentions to it’s building and interior to allow us to become a primary school in September 2008, this helped our parents as it allowed us to link in direct with our feeder school St Thomas More, Blaydon and allowed us to have a more cohesive link with them.
+After receiving the extension of the Nursery, St. Matthew’s received numerous other extensions to it’s building and interior to allow us to become a primary school in September 2008; this helped our parents as it allowed us to link in direct with our feeder school St Thomas More, Blaydon and allowed us to have a more cohesive link with them.
 Our school has flourished since and the pupils numbers have slowly risen higher and higher from the original schools 57 cohort.
 The extensions have helped us keep up with the surrounding areas need for a nurturing and caring catholic school.

 From 1st November, we will be part of the Trinity Catholic MAT, a large group of secondary and primary schools from across Washington, Gateshead and Northumberland.
 We are excited by the opportunities that working as part of this trust will bring, and we are keen to take a lead role in the provision of high quality education across the MAT.

 At present our school now has 151 children (more than double the original school!) and we now have 6 classes and a Nursery unit.
 We are proud of our history here at St. Matthew’s as we realise our school has been such a huge part of the community for over 140 years.
 The heart and aim of our school is centered in the teachings of the Gospel and to create a caring and inclusive community for all children in our area.